endormi/GitFinder/README.md

 ### Install dependencies

-Next thing is to open your terminal of choice and install modules
+Next thing is to open your terminal of choice and install dependencies

 ```
 npm install
 ```

-After the modules are installed, you must get the server up and running (`-g` stands for global)
+After the dependencies are installed, you must get the server up and running (`-g` stands for global)

 ```
 npm install live-server -g